MAD - Master Advice Document

 The younger a baby is, the harder it is to gauge what sort of build they have – and almost impossible to guess it for a baby which has not yet been born.
 However, immediate family build can give some clues, especially if there are older siblings whose own birth weights will normally give a good indicator of expected birth weight.
 Although certainly not a failsafe indicator, second children tend to be a little bit heavier than first children at birth.

 Where either parent is especially tall (above 5’7"/170cm maternal height or 6’/183cm paternal height), we work on the assumption that the baby is likely to be tall as well.
-Some nappies, such as the Motherease Onesize nappy, may end up sitting very low on a tall toddler.
-A birth to toddler nappy may be less suitable in such a situation, as it may be outgrown before toilet training.
+Some nappies may end up sitting very low on a tall toddler, and you want to avoid having to potentially buy a new set of nappies later on as your current ones may be outgrown before toilet training.
 Maternal height is usually the more important indicator.
 Having said this, however, parental height is only a possible indicator – we have known plenty of tall babies with short parents and short babies with tall parents!

-A birth to toddler nappy generally has a slight compromise on fit, being bulky on a newborn but possibly too snug a fit in the crotch length for a tall toddler.
-This is not the case for all birth to toddler nappies, by any means.
+A birth to potty nappy generally has a slight compromise on fit, being bulky on a newborn but possibly too snug a fit in the crotch length for a tall toddler.
+This is not the case for all birth to potty nappies, by any means.
 However, the better the fit at one end, the more of a compromise on fit at the other.
-Some sized nappies can be used as a birth to toddler nappy by making a small adjustment at the front, and these will not tend to have the short crotch depth problem at the toddler end of the spectrum.
-However, they may be bulky on a newborn, and you may prefer to use something like muslins for a few weeks to avoid this problem.
+Most often they tend to be bulky on a newborn, and you may prefer to use something like muslins for a few weeks to avoid this problem.

-With newborn babies, it is also relatively easy to recommend a good nappy system which meets your criteria, even if – by the time the stage 2 nappies are required – the child’s build changes to such an extent that the products initially recommended might no longer be optimal.
-If you find yourself looking at size 2 nappies before 6 months in age, I would strongly suggest that we specifically consider this issue, as this may be an indicator that another style may suit your child’s shape better.
+For the newborn stage, it is relatively easy to recommend a good nappy system which meets your criteria, as you will only be using them for a short period of time.
+Once baby has outgrown newborn nappies, and you find yourself looking at size 2 nappies before 6 months in age, I would strongly suggest that we specifically consider this issue, as this may be an indicator that another style may suit your child’s shape better.
 Most children go into the size 2 nappies between 6 and 12 months in age.

 The child who is around about 14lbs in weight is really too heavy to get good use out of size 1 nappies but not heavy enough yet to go into size 2 nappies.
-In this instance, therefore, a birth to toddler nappy might be most appropriate, unless you have plans for subsequent children who would get use out of size 1 nappies.
+In this instance, therefore, a birth to potty nappy might be most appropriate, unless you have plans for subsequent children who would get use out of size 1 nappies.
 Medium size wraps would be the best fit at this weight, but might be quickly outgrown.
 Of course, this will not matter if subsequent children are planned, because the medium wraps will get good use later on anyway, and if there is no further child to consider can always be sold second hand.
-It is better to get the right size wraps for the child’s weight rather than trying to go straight to the next size up, especially with the Air Flow wraps which are quite generous anyway.
-You are more likely to suffer leaks if you use a wrap which is too large on a mobile baby.
+It is better to get the right size wraps for the child’s weight rather than trying to go straight to the next size up, and you are more likely to suffer leaks if you use a wrap which is too large on a mobile baby.

 Everyone’s priorities are different, and there are often trade-offs to be made when weighing these factors up.
 Sometimes we find that a parent may have one set of stated priorities, but an assessment of their situation may highlight something else as more important than they may have realised.
 Underestimating the need for fast drying nappies in a situation where drying facilities are very limited, for example, is a common one.